 On social media, seek your customers, not the other way around.
 If you’re not reaching your audience, you’re wasting time and resources.

-For example, starting a social media campaign that is aimed at teenagers on Facebook might fail and not generate any leads.
+For example, starting a social media campaign that aims at teenagers on Facebook might fail and not generate any leads.
 Instead, doing the same campaign on Snapchat or TikTok might end up a great success, because these platforms are more popular with this audience.

 Take the time to learn about who your audience is and how you can target them.
 It also depends on your type of business.
 A B2B could be much more successful through the use of SEO.
 In comparison, a B2C could easily benefit from social media platforms like Instagram.

-In the end, if you use social media marketing, it is important to be prepared.
+In the end, if you use social media marketing, you must prepare yourself.
 Knowing possible disadvantages is a step in the right direction.
 Now all you need to do is remember them in your endeavour.